-At that time the Parish of Balsall Heath was in the county and Province of Worcester, and in order to strengthen their position Bro.
-Sergt.-Major Radband, of the Worcester and Warwick Voionteer Artillery, whose headquarters were in Runcom Road, balsall Heath, was taken into council, with the result that eleven members of that arm of the service applied to be associated with the movement.
+At that time the Parish of Balsall Hearb was in the county and Province of Worcester and in order to strengthen their position Bro.
+Sergt.
+Major Radband, of the Worcester and Warwick Volunteer Artillery, whose headquarters were in Runcorr Road, Balsall Heath, was taken into council, with the result that eleven members of that arm of the service applied to be associated with the movement.

-In April the Malefield Loage, No. 2034, then meeting at the Moselev and Balsal (Neath Institute, were consulted as to their feeling towards a proposal to form a second lodge in their rooms and approval was most readily granted
+In April the Mas field Lodge, No. 2034, then meeting at the Moseley and Balsall Freath Institute, were consulted as to their feeling towerds a proposal to form a second lodge in their rooms, and approval was most readily granted

-Application vas then made to Wor.
+Application was then made to Wor.
 Bro.
 Geo.
 Taylor, the Prov.
-G. Secretary of Worcestershire, and as a result he suggested that as the Lechmere Lodge No. 1874 were unable to carry on at Kidderminster, arrangements might be made for its removal to Balsall Heath.
+G. Sccretary of Worcestershire, and as a result he suggested that as the Lechmere Lodge No. 1874 were unable to carry on at Kidderminster, arrangements might be made for its removal to Balsall Heath.